Towards Effective In-context Cross-domain Knowledge Transfer via Domain-invariant-neurons-based Retrieval¶

 Loss & Training¶

-DIN-Retrieval requires no training.
+DIN-Retrieval is training-free.
 DIN identification relies on activation statistics, and retrieval is based on cosine similarity.
-Experiments are conducted using LLaMA-3.1-8B, Gemma-3-12B/27B, and Qwen2.5/3-7B–32B.
+Evaluations were conducted using models including LLaMA-3.1-8B, Gemma-3-12B/27B, and Qwen2.5/3-7B~32B.

 Key Experimental Results¶